narek-webdev/formora/README.md

 ---

+## 🎯 Design Principles

+Formora is built with a few clear principles in mind:

+- **Headless by design** — Formora manages state and validation only.
+UI, layout, and styling are always up to you.
+- **Predictable behavior** — Validation timing is explicit (`change`, `blur`, or `submit`).
+No hidden side effects.
+- **Async-first mindset** — Async validation is treated as a first-class feature and is race-condition safe by default.
+- **Type safety over magic** — Strong TypeScript typing with explicit field names and minimal runtime assumptions.
+- **Small, composable API** — Fewer concepts, fewer surprises.
+Features are added deliberately.

 ## 🗺 Roadmap

-Planned features:

-- Advanced validation rules (custom validators, cross-field validation)
+Planned and possible future improvements:

-- Async validation support
+- Async validation UX improvements (debouncing, submit behavior)
+- Form state helpers (`reset`, `setValue`, `setError`)
+- Cross-field validation helpers
-- Schema resolvers (Zod, Valibot)
+- Schema adapters (Zod, Valibot) — optional, not required
-- Nested fields and field arrays
+- Nested fields and field arrays (longer-term)
-- Playground & Storybook examples
+- Improved playground examples

 ---